 Project: Analytical reporting tool

 Goal: Create a UI/UX system for a cloud reporting tool that was in the process of being build.
-The team recognized there were some inconsistencies in the team and we agreed the design process has to change and accommodate for the rapid agile developer sprints while keeping design thinking methodologies up and running.
+The team recognized there were some inconsistencies in the product UI and we agreed the design process has to change and accommodate for the rapid agile developer sprints while keeping design thinking methodologies up and running.

 My role: UX